 They seemed as bewildered as him, the half-dozen who came scampering up and filled his blurry vision.
 Their chittering came garbled to his ears, like he was hearing them through water, even as they leered and peered at him.
 One poked him in the side with a pikestaff, as if wondering if he was already dead; gentle or not, he couldn't feel more than a pinprick, and he certainly couldn't move.

-, he thought dreamily.
-If I can't feel properly while Stunned, I won't be able to feel them bludgeoning my brains out
+That's something, at least, he thought dreamily.
+If I can't feel properly while Stunned, I won't be able to feel them bludgeoning my brains out -

 Then sparks were flying through the air, the sparks of spells and light as the sun flashed off their whirling pikestaffs, and with noises of shock and indignation the Redcaps pounced away.
 He saw one hit by the red sparks of a Stun and fall instantly under its power, saw the rest begin to spit and curse and draw back, and saw motion from the corner of his eyes of a tall figure, from his perspective on the ground - so all that meant was that they were taller than a Redcap - advancing on the small mob and driving them off.

 He knew that voice.
 It wasn't coming from whoever was fighting the Redcaps - they were moving away as they drove the determined creatures, embittered at being denied their prize, away from him.
 Though with his blurry vision fixed on the peerless blue sky above him, still unable to move his head or look around, the details were swimming from his peripheral vision.

 'Malfoy?
 Malfoy!
 Scorpius?'

 Rose's voice sounded as afraid as he'd ever heard her as her face suddenly swam before him, blocking out the sun.
 One warm hand came to his neck, the other held the wand he felt gently pressed against his chest.
 Her eyes were wide, her face pale.